5 Tips To Creating An Exquisite Mini Scrapbook

 Step 1.
-Prepare Your Toilet Paper Rolls.
+Prepare Your Toilet Paper Cardboard Rolls.

 Check your rolls for any unfurlings.
 A simple glue to keep them intact will suffice.

-We want a clean finish for our album so go ahead and paint both ends of your paper rolls a color that you like or that will complement well with your choice of papers.
+We want a clean finish for our album so go ahead and paint both ends of your cardboard rolls a color that you like or that will complement well with your choice of papers.

 Step 2.
-Choose Your Album Backgrounds.
+Choose Your Scrapbook Album Backgrounds.